ibm-cloud-docs/FileStorage/index.md

 {{site.data.keyword.filestorage_full}} is persistent, fast, and flexible Network Attached, NFS-based {{site.data.keyword.filestorage_short}}.
 In this Network Attached Storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.

-{{site.data.keyword.filestorage_short}} brings best-in-class levels of durability and availability with an unmatched feature set and is built using industry standards and best practices, and designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures while providing a consistent performance baseline.
+{{site.data.keyword.filestorage_short}} brings best-in-class levels of durability and availability with an unmatched feature set. {{site.data.keyword.filestorage_short}} is built using industry standards and best practices, and designed to protect the integrity of the data. {{site.data.keyword.filestorage_short}} maintains availability through maintenance events and unplanned failures while providing a consistent performance baseline.

 Take advantage of the following core features of {{site.data.keyword.filestorage_short}}: